-Rare (1 to 10 animals / 10,000 animals treated): Ataxia ^{a,d} , Dizziness ^a Lethargy ^a Very rare (<1 animal / 10,000 animals treated, including isolated reports): Sleepiness - Neurological disorder ^a , Sedation ^d Hyperexcitation ^b Polyuria ^c Polydipsia ^c , Polyphagia ^c Hepatic toxicosis ^e Pancytopenia ^{f,g} , Neutropenia ^g , Low thyroxine ^h
+Rare Ataxia ^{a,d} , Dizziness ^a

+(1 to 10 animals / 10,000 Lethargy ^a

+animals treated):

+Very rare Sleepiness - Neurologival disorder ^a , Sedation ^d

+(1 animal / 10,000 animals Hyperexcitation ^b

+treated, including isolated Polyuria ^c

+reports): Polydipsia ^c , Polyphagia ^c

+Hepatic toxicosis ^e

+Pancytopenia ^{f, g} , Neutropenia ^g , Low thyroxine ^h

-^a During start of the therapy.
+a During start of the therapy.
 These effects are usually transitory and disappear in most, but not all, patients with continued medication.

-^b Paradoxical, particularly after first starting therapy.
+b Paradoxical, particularly after first starting therapy.
 As this hyperexcitability is not linked to overdosage, no reduction of dosage is needed.

-^c At average or higher therapeutic active serum concentrations; these effects can be diminished by limiting intake of both food and water.
+c At average or higher therapeutic active serum concentrations; these effects can be diminished by limiting intake of both food and water.

+d Often become significant concerns as serum levels reach the higher ends of the therapeutic range.

+e Associated with high plasma concentrations.

+f Immunotoxic.

-- ^d Often become significant concerns as serum levels reach the higher ends of the therapeutic range. - ^e Associated with high plasma concentrations. - ^f Immunotoxic. - ^g Consequences of deleterious effects of phenobarbital on stem cells from bone marrow.
-These reactions disappear after the treatment's withdrawal. - ^h This may not be an indication of hypothyroidism.
+g Consequences of deleterious effects of phenobarbital on stem cells from bone marrow.
+These reactions disappear after the treatment's withdrawal.

+h This may not be an indication of hypothyroidism.
 Treatment with thyroid hormone replacement should only be started if there are clinical signs of the disease.

-If adverse events are severe, a decrease in the administered phenobarbital dose is recommended.
+If adverse effects are severe, a decrease in the administered phenobarbital dose is recommended.